Elena Popovici: Hacking the growth of business verification

 My overwhelming passion for traveling, however, led me to prioritize my dream of a nomadic lifestyle.
 With a view to remote working, I started to get involved in tech.
 What was once the future has now been the present for some time already.
 I first came into contact with my growth hacking guru, Mari Luukkainen from Icebreaker.vc, who inspired me from the moment I first heard her speak.

-I discovered Icebreaker’s intensive growth-hacking internship program and signed up straight away.
+Icebreaker introduced me to an intensive growth-hacking internship program called Herizon and I applied straight away.
 Those two months completely changed how I approach my work; it was one of the most eye-opening experiences of my life.

 As perpetual immigrants, living in a series of different countries, my family life had me unknowingly creating strategies for growth all along, maybe before the father of growth hacking (Sean Ellis, growth leader at Dropbox, Eventbrite, and LogMeIn) had even coined the term.